Interactions-Nexus/Nexus-Wiki/private.md

 To interact with the nexus core, use API commands via the terminal or remotely.
 If you have any doubts you can refer to the [API documentation](/en/tritium).

-Open port 7080 and 8336 on the firewall.
+Open port 7080 and 8336 on the firewall:

 ```
 sudo ufw allow 7080/tcp